Skip to main content

 Is Hilltop Studio good for laptop work?

-ECR describes limited seating and a pastry-forward studio environment—great for focused visits, less ideal if you need a guaranteed all-day workspace.
+ECR describes limited seating and a pastry-forward studio.
+That is great for a focused visit, less ideal if you need a guaranteed all-day desk.
 Treat it as a tasting-and-retail stop unless you confirm otherwise with the team.

 Can I buy beans only (no café visit)?

 Yes.
-Their e-commerce site is built around roasted-to-order bags; follow storage and grind guidance on the bag or their FAQ section for best results.
+Their e-commerce site is built around roasted-to-order bags.
+Follow storage and grind guidance on the bag or in their FAQ for the best results.

 Is Everyday Coffee Roasters only in Metro Manila?

-Order beans online for delivery within Metro Manila (per their homepage messaging) or save Hilltop for Tue–Sun and combine it with another QC stop from our coffee shop guide.
+Order beans online for Metro Manila delivery (per their homepage messaging), or save Hilltop for Tuesday through Sunday and combine it with another QC stop from our coffee shop guide.

 Are kids welcome?

-Nothing on the reviewed pages forbids families, but limited seating and afternoon sell-outs mean toddlers and big strollers can stress the room—use judgment and consider off-peak hours.
+Nothing on the pages we reviewed forbids families, but limited seating and afternoon sell-outs mean toddlers and big strollers can stress the room.
+Use judgment and consider off-peak hours.

 How do I create a member account?

-ECR’s homepage promotes account creation for a “more considered way to order” and ties member access to certain pickup flows—start from the sign-in prompts on everydaycoffee.ph.
+Their homepage promotes account creation for ordering and ties some pickup flows to members.
+Start from the sign-in prompts on everydaycoffee.ph.

 What if I need caffeine after 6 p.m.?

-Hilltop’s published service window ends at 6:00 p.m.; for late-night QC options, browse listings in Tomas Morato or our late-friendly cafés article.
+Hilltop’s published hours end at 6:00 p.m.
+For late-night QC options, browse listings in Tomas Morato or our coffee shop guide.

 ZS